How to Conduct an Effective Annual Review

 Make performance a team sport.
 The higher the stakes, the greater the motivation for follow-through.
 Don’t hoard the gold.

-I find it quite powerful to share my entire Annual Review in public for maximum accountability.
-If that feels like a bit much, share your review with a few close friends and loved ones.
+Sharing my entire Annual Review in public for maximum accountability is quite powerful.
+If that feels like too much, share your review with a few close friends and loved ones.

 It’s a two-for-one: maximize your odds of goal-achievement and deepen your relationships.